seal-io/docs/docs/operation/resource-definition.md

 You can customize the UI schema of a resource definition.
 This is especially useful when you want to simplify or modify the configurations available to users for resources of that type.

-1. Access `Operation Hub` -> `Resource Definitions` in the left-hand sidebar to view the list of resource definitions.
+1. Access `Operations` -> `Resource Definitions` in the left-hand sidebar to view the list of resource definitions.
 2. Locate the desired resource definition and click on its name to view its details.
 3. Select the `UI Schema` tab.
 4. Click on the ellipsis (`...`) button in the top-right corner and select `Edit`.